-Polantis presents the BIM approach for the world leader in aluminum composite panels.
-Discover the Alucobond Case Study: behind the scenes in the creation of the CAD and BIM catalogue.
+Polantis presents the BIM approach of the world leader in aluminum composite panels.
+Discover the Alucobond Case Study: behind the scenes of the creation of the CAD and BIM catalog.

 The BIM approach

-Alucobond met Polantis in 2013, and its BIM approach was special because it took place in two phases.
+Alucobond met Polantis in 2013, and its BIM approach was special because it was developed in two phases.

 The decision was made to create a model for the manufacturer’s panels, first of all by developing shades or textures.
 The objective was for users to be able to view the aesthetic qualities of the Alucobond products in the work that they were currently designing.

 In 2016, with many shaders produced and with Alucobond understanding the designers’ interest, the teams opted for the creation of 3 facade panels.